Find Your Voice: Building Confidence Through Public Speaking

 From the first workshop it was clear that empowering women to use their voices moved them forward in their lives towards getting what they want, having what they need and living their truth.
 In the years since launching FYV, it’s become even more evident that using our individual voices can change our lives and using our collective voices can change the world.

 FYV has a flexible format that can be presented as a multi-week, half-day or full day interactive workshop.

 The workshop is designed to be a small, intimate experience that offers an insulated space to share our fears, challenges, and successes.
 We discuss what holds us back, moves us forward and connects us to others.
 Whether you want to improve your communication one-on-one or amplify your message to many, this is your place to explore that.
-Standing up in front of the group during the last portion of the workshop and presenting your thoughts can be life-changing for many and incredibly validating for others.
+Standing up in front of the group during the last portion of the workshop and presenting your thoughts can be life-changing and incredibly validating.